 - Use your program-provided Student Culture Card to take advantage of Strasbourg’s rich cultural offerings.

 - Meet French and foreign students at Language Exchange Meetings.

 - Go deeper into the community by signing up for a Community field internship at a school, a non-profit organization, or even a pastry shop.

 - Attend a session of the European Union Parliament and watch Europe’s leaders debate key current issues.

-- Visit the European Court of Human Rights, just down the road from the SU Center, to sit in on a court case.
+- Visit the European Court of Human Rights, just down the road from the Syracuse Center, to sit in on a court case.